 The elephant reserve has a per square km elephant density of 2.5, according to the elephant population estimation in 2017.
 It means, more than 2 elephants are found in each square km area of the forest.

-The morning safari starts as early as 6 am and evening safari at 2 pm.
+The morning safari starts as early as 6 am and the evening safari at 2 pm.
 You can get the safari booked through your resort or hotel.
 A half-day safari lasts for 4 hours.

 How To Reach Manas National Park